rajendraprasad9/kubernetes-website/content/en/docs/getting-started-guides/windows/_index.md

 ovs-vsctl --no-wait add-port br-ex $INTERFACE_ALIAS Enable-VMSwitchExtension "Cloudbase Open vSwitch Extension"; sleep 2; Restart-Service ovs-vswitchd
 ```
-Besides of the above, setting up a Windows host is the same as the Linux host.
-Follow the steps from [here](https://github.com/openvswitch/ovn-kubernetes#k8s-minion-node-initializations).
+Besides of the above, setting up a Windows host is the same as the Linux host, and you can follow the main OVN advice on [initializing minion nodes](https://github.com/openvswitch/ovn-kubernetes#minion-node-initialization).

-**Windows CNI Setup**
+##### Windows CNI Setup

-Today, Windows OVN&OVS CNI plugin is based on ovn_cni.exe which can be downloaded from [here](https://cloudbase.it/downloads/ovn_cni.exe).
+Today, Windows OVN&OVS CNI plugin is based on [`ovn_cni.exe`](https://cloudbase.it/downloads/ovn_cni.exe) (direct download link).
 A sample of CNI config file is the following:
 ```json
 {
     "name": "net",